cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 This is impossible to implement in a normal function, since the variables are *always* evaluated.
 When evaluation order needs to be controlled, a so-called macro can be created.

-A macro hooks directly into the abstract syntax tree and changes it at compile time (before the code runs).
+A macro hooks provides a convenient way to hook directly into the abstract syntax tree and change it at compile time (before the code runs).
 We will not be using or supporting macro's in this meta-circular evaluator, but it is definitely possible.
-Macros are a very convenient syntax to change code trees at compile time.
 If you want to learn more about macros you can read [Paul Graham's On Lisp](http://www.paulgraham.com/onlisp.html) [or Doug Hoyte's Let Over Lambda](http://letoverlambda.com/).

-Now we have defined all the basic operators: let's look at the meta-circular evaluator.
+Now we have defined all the basic operators.
+Let's look at the meta-circular evaluator.

 # The implementation of the meta-circular evaluator

-The meta-circular evaluator consists of two methods, `eval` and `apply`.
+The meta-circular evaluator consists of two methods: `eval` and `apply`.

-These methods call each other recursively as follows:
+These methods call each other recursively as follows.
+This can be displayed as follows:

 <a href="http://i.imgur.com/iyviGMz.png">
 <img src="http://i.imgur.com/iyviGMz.png" alt="Eval apply cycle visualized" />